JohnSnowLabs/johnsnowlabs/docs/_posts/hsaglamlar/2023-04-10-genericclassifier_sdoh_under_treatment_sbiobert_cased_mli_en.md

     features_asm,
     generic_classifier))

-val data = Seq("""Sarah, a 55-year-old woman with a history of high cholesterol and a family history of heart disease, presented to her primary care physician with complaints of chest pain and shortness of breath.
+val data = Seq(Array("""Sarah, a 55-year-old woman with a history of high cholesterol and a family history of heart disease, presented to her primary care physician with complaints of chest pain and shortness of breath.
 After a thorough evaluation, Sarah was diagnosed with coronary artery disease (CAD), a condition that can lead to heart attacks and other serious complications.

 To manage her CAD, Sarah was started on a treatment plan that included medication to lower her cholesterol and blood pressure, as well as aspirin to prevent blood clots.
 In addition to medication, Sarah was advised to make lifestyle modifications such as improving her diet, quitting smoking, and increasing physical activity.